for full screen, double tap on the video.

 The cantina (wine cellar) has been renovated to provide a bright, airy breakfast room with chestnut beamed ceiling and glass doors leading across to the private walled garden which provides an ideal setting for a leisurely evening drink or al-fresco meal.
 Traditional Tuscan Breakfasts including freshly baked bread, local prosciutto, cheeses and fruit is served in the cantina or may be taken in the walled garden.
-Packed lunches can be provided.
-Sorry, but smoking is not permitted anywhere in the house or garden.
+Sorry, but smoking is NOT permitted anywhere in the house or garden.

 We are listed on Trip Advisor, a completely independent website with reports written by previous visitors.
 You can read what previous guests have to say about Barga and about Casa Fontana

 Walking and Drawing in the Serchio Valley Tony Phillips, a British artist, has lived in the area for over 15 years and will conduct day or week tours around the hills and villages around Barga.
 He can combine sketching and walking.